 I’m a writer of Speculative Fiction novels and short stories.
 I’ve written many novels and published many short stories.
-Keep watching the progress bars on the front page to see when I finish a new one.

 I work as a software release engineer and write fiction in my spare time.
 I have maintained a blog about writing and technology since 1998.
 I’ve done such diverse jobs as being an assistant cameraman for indie films, building munitions for the Air Force and testing multi-function printers for HP.

 I try and post at least twice a week, sometimes more often.
 Topics range from my thoughts on Science Fiction, writing, using Linux and model building, with a bit of my personal life tossed in for good measure.

 I live in beautiful Boise, Idaho with my wife Laurie, our two sons and a dog.

 Unlike most computer geeks, I actually enjoy watching baseball and football.
 I have been a Cubs fan (Go Cubs Go!) since the 1980’s and a Boise State Football fan (Go Broncos!) for the past decade or so.
 My oldest kid plays for his High School marching band and rides for their mountain bike team.
 My youngest is a Blender wiz and a Ham radio operator.